a brief history

-I have learned that each of us come from such different backgrounds, cultures and socio-economic norms, and yet despite that I have never met a person that seems wholly unfamiliar.
+Meeting others' in our shared humanity constantly reminds me that despite different backgrounds, cultures and socio-economic norms, I have never met a person that seems wholly unfamiliar.
 For, when my heart is open, the heart of the other can share theirs.
 This humanity crosses all the divides, it gives us a place called home in the other.
 Perhaps, beyond the skills and knowledge and experiences which my training, practical work and extensive travels have given me, the lesson in heart-expansion is the biggest one of all.

 Bachelor of Arts with Distinction (Journalism & Politics), University of Johannesburg, South Africa